0xSero/partisia-docs/docs/operator-2-reader.md

 ````bash
 mkdir -p pbc
 ````
-We put the docker in home directory to prevent users who access docker from gaining easy access to information in the `config.json`
+We put the docker in home directory to prevent users who access docker from gaining easy access to information in the `config.json`.
+Therefor you can execute the following docker commands without superuser privileges.
 ````bash
 cd pbc
 ````